-Assistant principal Tracy Olander began her position as the SDUHSD Director of Human Resources after her employment was approved at the SDUHSD Board Meeting on Aug.
+Assistant Principal Tracy Olander began her position as the SDUHSD Director of Human Resources after her employment was approved at the SDUHSD Board Meeting on Aug.
 8. Olander continued to work at the school during the first week before relocating to the SDUHSD office in Encinitas.

 “While I was excited about my new opportunity to serve a larger population, I was sad to be leaving the daily interactions with the amazing staff, students and parents that make Torrey Pines the special place that it is,” Olander said.
 “There were definitely some tears when I said goodbye.”

-Olander worked alongside her fellow assistant principals Robert Shockney and Rebecca Gallow, dividing duties based on student last names and tasks that required completion.
+Olander worked alongside her fellow Assistant Principals Robert Shockney and Rebecca Gallow, dividing duties based on student last names and tasks that required completion.
 According to Gallow, Olander mainly managed school facilities and ASB.

 “I was proud of her, because I know that in her career path, she wants to work in the human resources department, so this is a step in the path that she wants for her career,” Shockney said.
 “At the same time, I was bummed because I like working with her, and I think she’s a great part of our team.”

-Assistant principal Rebecca Gallow also had conflicting feelings.
+Assistant Principal Rebecca Gallow also had conflicting feelings.

 “I cried,” Gallow said.
 “I was very sad.
 She became a very dear friend.
 I still call her every day.
 So yeah, I miss her.
 But after … I got over my sadness [which was] because I was losing not only an amazing co-worker, but a friend next door to me … I was very happy for her, and honestly happy for our district, because she is an exceptional person and works extremely hard in the interest of all students.
 So I think we’re very lucky to have her in the position she’s in.”